-A. B. Pickle, 702 North Fifth Street, Waco.
-Texas, Dec.
-17.-I was very glad to have Brother Barney Welch and family visit the South Fourth far from the Fairview church, with one confession St. church here, last Lord's day, Dec.
-15. Brother of faults.
-I held a mission meeting in the Bur-Welch taught a wonderful lesson on The Home.
+A. B. Pickle, 792 North Fifth Street, Waco, Texas, Dec.
+17.-I was very glad to have Brother Barney Welch and family visit the South Fourth St. church here, last Lord's day, Dec.
+15. Brother Welch taught a wonderful lesson on The Home.

-Jim Stevens, Box 111, Sentinel, Oklahoma Dec.
+Jim Stevens, Box 111, Sentinel, Oklahoma, Dec.
 10.-We appreciate the words of sympathy and encouragement from our many friends and brethren in the passing of Brother Thomas, also the good funeral service, conducted by Bro.
-Tom Smith, and the singing by Brethren Gay, Kirbo. and others.
+Tom Smith, and the singing by Brethren Gay, Kirbo, and others.
 Brother Lynwood Smith is here now and will be with us over next Lord's day.
 He is to preach a few nights for us this week.

-Joe Castleman, 515 Shamrock St., Beaumont, Texas.
-Dec.
+Joe Castleman, 515 Shamrock St., Beaumont, Texas, Dec.
 16.-I have moved back to the above address, due to so many of the faithful moving away.
 Since early fall, I have been preaching only on week-ends.
 I was at Sand Grove, Sabinal, San Antonio, Austin, Belton, and Houston in such efforts.
 Bro.
 Ray Kessinger gave us a good lesson here last Sunday, a week ago.
 Too, we were glad to have the young members, from Houston.
 They are splendid singers.
 If you know of any members in or near us, please write me as above.
 Our place of worship is 1059 Vermont St., just off of Port Arthur highway.
 All will find a welcome here.
 Pray for us.